canonical/ubuntu-core-docs/docs/explanation/system-snaps/network-manager/install-networkmanager.md

 # Install NetworkManager

 The NetworkManager snap is currently available from the Snap Store.
-At can be installed on any system that supports snaps but is only recommended on [Ubuntu Core](/index) at the moment.
+At can be installed on any system that supports snaps but is only recommended on {ref}`Ubuntu Core <ref-index_ubuntu-core-documentation>` at the moment.

 You can install the snap with the following command:
 ```bash